mysql/mysql-shell/unittest/traces/README.replayer.txt

 mocked or recorded/replayed like DB sessions, to assure that tests will run the same way no matter where they're executed.

+Using strace should help finding external resources being used (files, sockets etc)

 3. How to run tests